jenkinsci/robot-plugin/doc/README.md

 ![summary link](images/robot_summary_table.png)
 *Summary link*

-#### Configuring Robot overall pass/fail to show in the project list
+### Configuring Robot overall pass/fail to show in the project list

 1. Go to Jenkins front page
 2. Select the + sign in the top tabs of the project listing to create a new view or go to [http://YOURJENKINSHOST/newView](http://yourjenkinshost/newView)
 3. Name your view and proceed creating a list view
 4. Choose project you want to include to the view.
-By default the "Robot pass/fail" column will appear to the column listing.
+By default, the "Robot pass/fail" column will appear to the column listing.
 5. Save view and select it from the top tabs in Jenkins project listing
 6. (Optional) If you want to have the view on by default go to "Manage